Bowdoin College Title IX Policy

 “Witness” means any individual who can attest firsthand to information related to a Formal Complaint of Sexual Harassment.

-Cases of sexual misconduct that may not meet the regulatory definitions of Title IX may nevertheless violate College policy, including, but not limited to, the Social Code and the Employee Freedom from Discrimination, Harassment, Sexual Misconduct and Gender Based Violence Policy.
+Cases of sexual misconduct that may not meet the regulatory definitions of Title IX may nevertheless violate College policy, including, but not limited to, the Code of Community Standards, and the Employee Freedom from Discrimination, Harassment, Sexual Misconduct and Gender Based Violence Policy.

-Such cases will be evaluated and, as appropriate, handled as a Social Code violation or a violation of the Employee Freedom from Discrimination, Harassment, Sexual Misconduct and Gender Based Violence Policy.
+Such cases will be evaluated and, as appropriate, handled as a violation of the Code of Community Standards or a violation of the Employee Freedom from Discrimination, Harassment, Sexual Misconduct and Gender Based Violence Policy.
 Matters involving Bowdoin students or employees engaged in alleged misconduct that otherwise meets the definition of “Sexual Harassment” under Bowdoin’s Title IX Policy, but that is excepted from Title IX jurisdiction because of where the conduct occurred, shall be addressed using the procedures set forth in this Title IX Policy.

 A Complainant may file a Formal Complaint with the Title IX Coordinator in writing in person, by mail or electronically.
 The Formal Complaint must bear the Complainant’s physical or digital signature (or otherwise indicate that the Complainant is the filer) and must include information, which need not be extensive, about the alleged violation(s) and a request that the College investigate.